-Your surgeon’s office will contact you to tell you when to arrive for surgery at Arnold Palmer Hospital.
+Your surgeon’s office will contact you to tell you when to arrive for surgery at Orlando Health Arnold Palmer Hospital for Children.
 Our pre-operative nurses will also try to call you as a courtesy to remind you of the surgery time, feeding instructions, and to answer any questions you may have.
 Generally, we ask most children to stop eating and drinking eight hours before surgery; this often means that most children will stop eating and drinking at midnight to be prepared for early morning surgery.
 Exceptions are made for very young infants and patients with diabetes.

 We ask that you arrive at the hospital at least two hours before the scheduled surgery time to avoid delays.
 After completing necessary registration paperwork, you will be directed to the third floor surgical area for preoperative preparation.
 Here you will meet your child’s pre-operative nurse and anesthesiologist.
 Your surgeon also will be available to review the plan of care.
 We will review your child’s medical history, time of last food and drink, and the plan for surgery.

 We encourage parental involvement in the preoperative area as your child prepares for surgery.
 If your child is anxious, he or she may be given a mild sedating medicine before going into the operating room.
 Parents are not allowed in the operating room because of the need to maintain a sterile operating room environment and to allow us to focus all our attention on your child.